-We've all heard the legendary names of the American West, back when shootouts and bank robberies were everyday news in the morning paper.
-Jesse James, Wild Bill Hickok and Butch Cassidy have become well-known in American pop culture after gaining such notoriety during their days in the late 1800s.
-But there were also several female outlaws and crack shooters that were equally well-known.
+We've all heard the legendary names of the American West, back when shootouts and bank robberies were daily news in the morning paper.
+Jesse James, Wild Bill Hickok, and Butch Cassidy have become well-known in American pop culture after gaining such notoriety during their days in the late 1800s.
+But there were also several female outlaws and equally renowned crack shooters.

 Here are ten of the most notable women of the Wild West.